Distance (band)

 Distance was a late-1980s rock/funk band led by bassist/producer Bernard Edwards, patterned after the Power Station.
-The band was composed of former Chic and Power Station members Edwards (bass) and Tony Thompson (drums) with future Bad Company member Robert Hart on lead vocals, and noted session musicians Eddie Martinez on guitar and Jeff Bova on keyboards.
+The band was composed of former Chic and the Power Station members Edwards (bass) and Tony Thompson (drums) with future Bad Company member Robert Hart on lead vocals, and noted session musicians Eddie Martinez on guitar and Jeff Bova on keyboards.

 This "supergroup" released only one album, 1989's Under the One Sky on Reprise Records.
 The album failed to make the chart and produced no hits.
-Richard Drummie, one half of Go West, has a co-writing credit on the track "Everytime I Stand Up."
+Richard Drummie, one half of Go West, has a co-writing credit on the track "Everytime I Stand Up".

 Distance appeared as the club band in the 1987 Whoopi Goldberg movie, Burglar.
-Bernard Edwards was the film's Music Producer, and was credited for the songs that appeared within.
+Edwards was the film's "music producer", and was credited for the songs that appeared within.